-As the organization has grown and transitioned into 4 divisions (B Lab Global, B Standards Trust, People & Operations, US/Can) it has become increasingly difficult to address questions here with the nuance often required.
+As the organization has grown and evolved, it has become increasingly difficult to address questions here with the nuance often required.
 Accountability for questions asked is often shared across P&C and division leads, making generic responses difficult.

 What's happening with the channel now?